waii-ai/waii-sdk-js/doc/docs/user-module.md

 ### Create Organization

-This function creates a new tenant.
+This function creates a new organization.

 ```typescript
 async function createOrganization(